 The Amazons

 2015 Tenement Trail favourites The Amazons have certainly made an impact on the UK music scene since they took the teatime slot at Nice n Sleazys.
 Undoubtedly a highlight of the 2015 festival, The Amazons’ rise to the top was easy to foresee.
-Since then, they have toured relentlessly, released two albums, played the TRNSMT Main Stage, secured regular Radio 1 airplay and filled venues up and down the country with their anthemic rock-driven sound.
+Since then, they have toured relentlessly, released three albums, played the TRNSMT Main Stage, secured regular Radio 1 airplay and filled venues up and down the country with their anthemic rock-driven sound.

 The Murder Capital